Fibonacci263/Fibonacci263/README.md

-- 👋 Hi, I’m @alex_kabs
+- 👋 Hi there!
+I'm Jonathan
-- 👀 I’m interested in ...AI and Robotics
+- 👾 I enjoy creating solutions and working on projects that push the boundaries of technology.
-- 🌱 I’m currently learning ...Computer Engineering
+- 🎓 Undergraduate Computer Engineering Student
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 💻 Programmer | Tech Enthusiast | Problem Solver

 <!---
 Fibonacci263/Fibonacci263 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.